joaquimrocha/radosfs/doc/use.md

 \subsection usesetids Setting the user and group ids

-RadosFs keeps a user id and a group id which are used as if the operations were performed by that user or group.
+*libradosfs* keeps a user id and a group id which are used as if the operations were performed by that user or group.
 For example, when creating a directory or file, the permissions for writing in a parent directory are checked against the user and group id values which will also become the owner user and group, if the